lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/script_language.md

              sort: [ { column: col, ascending: true}, { var: field, ascending: true}, ... ] }
 ```

 Builds a select statement.
-The columns must refer to the tables in the
-join statement.
-If the tables in the join statement are aliased, the
-projection columns must also use the aliased names.

-QUESTION What are "the columns" referred to above?
-The project object?
-Why does "project" have clauses, that's covered by "join" and "where".
+The projected columns are derived from the projected variables.
+If custom clauses are used, those clauses should use the same aliases for the tables as they are defined in the join.
+The clauses should be used to project columns that are not mapped to a variable.

 ### update_collection